 WELL is also considering further demand or TOU based pricing options that incentivise efficient use of network capacity.
+WELL has already commenced TOU pricing with the EVB plan introduced in July.
 This will align prices more closely to the cost of investing in service capacity.